History of Trader Joe's in Timeline

 2016: Settlement with EPA and Department of Justice

-In 2016, Trader Joe's agreed to a settlement with the Environmental Protection Agency and Department of Justice regarding violations of the Clean Air Act related to refrigerants.
+In 2016, Trader Joe's agreed to a settlement with the Environmental Protection Agency and Department of Justice over Clean Air Act violations, requiring emission reductions and the use of ultra-low GWP refrigerants.

 March 2018: Consumer Protection Lawsuit Filed

-In March 2018, a consumer protection lawsuit was filed against Trader Joe's regarding the labeling of its cage-free eggs.
+In March 2018, a consumer protection lawsuit was filed by the Animal Legal Defense Fund against Trader Joe's, alleging deceptive labeling of cage-free eggs.

-In 2019, Greenpeace delivered a petition of 100,000 signatures for Trader Joe's to phase out single-use plastics.
-Trader Joe's committed to stop offering single-use carryout bags nationwide, replace its produce bags with biodegradable and compostable options, replace styrofoam trays, and sell more loose, unwrapped produce.
+In 2019, Trader Joe's committed to stop offering single-use carryout bags, replace produce bags with biodegradable and compostable options, replace styrofoam trays, and sell more loose, unwrapped produce, responding to customer pressure and a Greenpeace petition.

-Trader Joe's ranked number 23 among the 2019 Glassdoor best places to work in the US.
+In 2019, Trader Joe's ranked number 23 among the Glassdoor best places to work in the US.

 July 2020: Petition to Rename Products

-In July 2020, during the George Floyd protests, an online petition criticized Trader Joe's international brand variants as "racist" and asked the company to rename these products.
+In July 2020, during the George Floyd protests, an online petition signed by 5,300 people asked Trader Joe's to rename products with international branding.

 2020: Death of Joe Coulombe

-Joe Coulombe, the namesake of the Trader Joe's brand, died in 2020.
+In 2020, Joe Coulombe, the namesake of the Trader Joe's brand, passed away.

-Trader Joe's ranked number 14 in the 2020 Glassdoor best places to work in the US.
+In 2020, Trader Joe's ranked number 14 in the Glassdoor best places to work in the US.

 2021: Packaging Improvements

-In 2021, Trader Joe's stated that it had improved over 200 products by eliminating excess components, and increasing the amount of recycled and sustainably sourced materials; The company also removed over 4 million pounds of plastic packaging from their products in 2021.
+In 2021, Trader Joe's improved over 200 products by eliminating excess components, increasing recycled and sustainably sourced materials, and removing over 4 million pounds of plastic packaging.

-On May 14, 2022, workers at the Trader Joe's in Hadley, Massachusetts, announced in an open letter to the CEO their intent to push for unionization, citing stagnated wages and a desire for better pay, benefits, and workplace conditions.
+On May 14, 2022, workers at the Trader Joe's in Hadley, Massachusetts, publicly announced their intent to push for unionization.
+They cited stagnant wages and a desire for better pay, benefits, and working conditions as the reasons for their decision.

 September 2022: Death of Fred Franzia

-Upon the death of Fred Franzia of the Charles Shaw label in September 2022, The New York Times reported Trader Joe's had sold over one billion bottles of Charles Shaw wine.
+In September 2022, following the death of Fred Franzia of the Charles Shaw label, The New York Times reported Trader Joe's had sold over one billion bottles of Charles Shaw wine.

-In 2022, the typical Trader Joe's customer was a married person living in an urban area, between 25 and 44 years old, earning at least $80,000.
+In 2022, the typical Trader Joe's customer was described as a married person living in an urban area, between 25 and 44 years old, earning at least $80,000.

-In January 2023, Trader Joe's released its list of most popular items from the previous year.
-Top items included Chili & Lime Flavored Rolled Tortilla Chips, Sparkling Honeycrisp Apple Juice, Cheddar Cheese with Caramelized Onions, Butter Chicken, seasonal candles, bananas, Hold the Cone!
+In January 2023, Trader Joe's reported the results of its fourteenth annual survey of most popular items, highlighting Chili & Lime Flavored Rolled Tortilla Chips, Sparkling Honeycrisp Apple Juice, Trader Joe's Cheddar Cheese with Caramelized Onions, Trader Joe's Butter Chicken, seasonal candles, bananas, Hold the Cone!
 Mini Ice Cream Cones, and Cashew & Basil Pesto.

-On April 20, 2023, crew members at the Trader Joe's location in the Rockridge neighborhood of Oakland, California, voted 73–53 to unionize.
+On April 20, 2023, crew members at the Trader Joe's in Oakland, California, voted to unionize by a margin of 73-53.

-In July 2023, Dan Bane retired as the CEO and was succeeded by Bryan Palbaum, who previously served as the company's COO and president.
-At the same time, Jon Basalone was named vice-CEO and president.
+In July 2023, Dan Bane retired as the CEO of Trader Joe's and was succeeded by Bryan Palbaum.

 2023: Increased Product Donations

-In 2023, Trader Joe's was able to donate $469 million more worth of products to their communities.
+In 2023, Trader Joe's donated $469 million more worth of products to their communities, representing 104 million pounds of nutritious food.

-In January 2024, Trader Joe's argued at a Connecticut hearing that the National Labor Relations Board was unconstitutional and overstepping its jurisdiction, during an investigation of complaints from Trader Joe’s in Hadley, Massachusetts and Minneapolis, Minnesota.
+In January 2024, during a hearing in Connecticut, Trader Joe's amended its answer to include an affirmative defense, asserting the unconstitutionality of the National Labor Relations Board (NLRB) and its judges.
+This challenge arose during an investigation into complaints from Trader Joe's locations in Hadley, Massachusetts, and Minneapolis, Minnesota.

 As of January 1, 2025, Trader Joe's had 593 stores across 43 states and the District of Columbia in the United States.

-Trader Joe's announced in February 2016 their goal to have all eggs sold nationally to come from cage-free suppliers by 2025 because of customer feedback.
+By 2025, Trader Joe's set a goal to have all eggs sold nationally to come from cage-free suppliers.